 - Women and children bear the primary responsibility for water collection in the majority of households.
 This is time not spent working at an income-generating job, caring for family members, or attending school.5

 The Good NewsWe know how to bring people clean water and improved sanitation.
 We’re not waiting for a magic cure.
 And the solutions are simple and cost-effective.
 On average, every US dollar invested in water and sanitation provides an economic return of eight US dollars.
-For only $25, Water.org can bring someone access to clean water for life.
+For only $25, Water.org can bring someone access to safe water.

 Resource LinksLook for more facts in our collection of Water Resource Links.

 - World Health Organization (WHO).
 (2008).
 Safer Water, Better Health: Costs, benefits, and sustainability of interventions to protect and promote health; Updated Table 1: WSH deaths by region, 2004.

 - Estimated with data from WHO/UNICEF Joint Monitoring Programme (JMP) for Water Supply and Sanitation.
 (2012).
 Progress on Sanitation and Drinking-Water, 2012 Update.

 - WHO/UNICEF Joint Monitoring Programme (JMP) for Water Supply and Sanitation.
 (2010).
 Progress on Sanitation and Drinking-Water, 2010 Update.

 - Estimated with data from Diarhhoea: Why children are still dying and what can be done.
 UNICEF, WHO 2009

 - United Nations Development Programme (UNDP).
 (2006).
 Human Development Report 2006, Beyond Scarcity: Power, poverty and the global water crisis